hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 ## Transfer

 Transfer is a business interactive protocol among at least two parties: a `sender` and one or more `recipients`.
-We assume that both issuer and recipient are running a `Fabric Smart Client` node with Fabric Token SDK stack installed.

 Here is an example of a `view` representing the sender's operations in the `transfer process`:
 This view is execute by the sender's FSC node.